Skip to main content

 Course summary

-Improve the lives of others by preventing and managing health problems.
-Make a real difference to people’s health and help them to live longer, healthier, and more fulfilling lives.
+The MSc Public Health will help you improve the lives of others by preventing and managing health problems.
+It's a career where can make a real difference to people’s health.
+You can help them to live longer, healthier, and more fulfilling lives.

 Public health covers three key domains:

-• Health improvement, which includes monitoring specific diseases, risk factors, and inequalities
+• Health improvement – monitoring specific diseases, risk factors, and inequalities

-• Improving services, which includes audit, evaluation, service planning, and efficiency
+• Improving services – audit, evaluation, service planning, and efficiency

-• Health protection, which includes responses to infectious diseases and environmental hazards.
+• Health protection – responses to infectious diseases and environmental hazards.

 • Primary healthcare teams